Invariance of the Gerstenhaber algebra structure on Tate-Hochschild cohomology: Abstract

 \section{Abstract}

-Keller proved in 1999 that the Gerstenhaber algebra structure of the Hochschild cohomology of an algebra is an invariant of the derived category.
-In this paper, we adapt his approach and develop the singular infinitesimal deformation theory.
-As a consequence, we show that the Gerstenhaber algebra structure on the singular Hochschild cohomology of an algebra is preserved under singular equivalences of Morita type with level.
+Keller proved in 1999 that the Gerstenhaber algebra structure on the Hochschild cohomology of an algebra is an invariant of the derived category.
+In this paper, we adapt his approach to show that the Gerstenhaber algebra structure on the Tate-Hochschild cohomology of an algebra is preserved under singular equivalences of Morita type with level, a notion introduced by the author in previous work.